 When comparing employer nominated super funds and choosing one for your employees, much depends on how much investment choice you wish to offer your workers, and how much insurance is included.

 You may wish to offer a super fund with these two investment approaches:

 Additional options that may be offered include investment preferences based on:

 BT Super, for example, offers over 30 investment options.

-All MySuper funds must offer ‘death’ and ‘total and permanent disablement’ (TPD) cover, though employees can choose to opt out of this insurance if they wish to.
+All MySuper funds are required to offer ‘death’ and ‘total and permanent disablement’ (TPD) cover, employees who receive this cover can choose to opt out of this insurance if they wish to.

 Where funds vary – and therefore can be compared with each other – is in the level of cover provided and associated costs, plus any exclusions as to who can be covered (such as casuals, non-Australians and some occupation types).